Akmal Shaikh: Other views

-The majority of people in China supported Shaikh's execution.
-An online survey by China Daily showed 77.5% in favour of the execution and 16% opposing.
+An online survey by the China Daily, a newspaper owned and operated by the Chinese Communist Party, showed 77.5% in favour of the execution and 16% opposing.
 Vocal supporters included overseas Chinese, legal specialists, government officials as well as journalists.
 A professor at the Shanghai Institute for European Studies accused Labour politicians of trying to capitalise on the issue of China's human rights for political advantage in the upcoming election.
 An academic at Fudan University said the British criticism lacked legal and moral basis; their reaction was "unreasonable" and showed "considerable cultural arrogance"; another one at Tsinghua University considered the British politicians' reaction an attempt to "create sentiments and manipulate the public".
 Wang Dawei, a professor at China People's Public Security University, said that Britain and China should respect each other's differences in ideology and moral standards, rather than "using their own moral standards to judge, condemn and demonise China."
-Citing polls and comments on websites of British press, the Chinese media also reported how politicians' outcry was "unrepresentative" of the vast majority of Britons' understanding of and support for China's action.

 In an editorial published by China Daily, Han Dongping, Professor of History and Political Science at Warren Wilson College, hailed the execution, saying that the decision "upheld the dignity of Chinese law."
 He suggested that to act otherwise as a result of international pressure would be a return to the extraterritorial privileges that had been granted to many foreign nationals in China in the latter half of the 19th and first half of the 20th century pursuant to the "unequal treaties".
 Han said that a nation bending its laws under outside pressure "invites endless troubles in the future", leading to a lack of respect for the laws of that country, and dismissed the criticism of China's human rights record by Western governments as "an excuse to intervene in China's internal affairs".

+Citing polls and comments on websites of British press, Chinese state media also reported how politicians' outcry was "unrepresentative" of the vast majority of Britons' understanding of and support for China's action.